In a rush? Download the PDF for later

 While data may not save a romantic relationship, you can always apply an analytical approach to reducing churn.

-By using analytics, AI, and in-app engagement, you can stop churn before it starts:
+By using automated churn prediction, analytics, AI, and in-app engagement, you can stop churn before it starts:

 And to permanently reduce churn in the long run: